 These are my lecture notes on human metabolism.
 They focus on the biochemical pathways that we find in humans, and they also take into account some physiological and clinical aspects.

 The notes, and the corresponding slides, are also freely available in PDF and PowerPoint formats; see further down on this page.
-A printed version (full color, hardcover binding) is available at amazon and other retailers.
-For bulk orders at reduced rates, contact me directly.
 You might also be interested in my lecture notes on Biochemical Pharmacology.